InnoFang/calc/README.md

 A simple command-line calculator written in Kotlin

-**PS** this is a practice project of an interpreter, to implement a command-line calculator, I design a series of grammar to do to do so instead of using _reverse Polish notation (RPN)_
+**PS** this is a practice project of an interpreter, to implement a command-line calculator, I design a series of grammar to do so instead of using _reverse Polish notation (RPN)_

 # Grammar